-His pro career was brief, but he did play for the first champions of the league that became the NFL, the Akron Pros, led by black coach and back Fritz Pollard.
+His pro career was brief, but he did play for the 1st champions of the league that became the NFL, the Akron Pros, led by black coach and back Fritz Pollard.
 Robeson went on to bigger things in the law, music, acting and social activism.

 October 14, 1927: Walter Johnson, regarded by many as the greatest pitcher of all time, announces his retirement as a player.
-In two weeks‚ the Big Train will sign a 2-year contract to manage the Newark Bears of the International League.
+In 2 weeks‚ the Big Train will sign a 2-year contract to manage the Newark Bears of the International League.

 Also on this day, Roger Moore is born.
 You might know him by another name: That name is Bond.
 James Bond.
 What does that have to do with sports?
 Well, in Live and Let Die, he raced a boat.
 In The Man With the Golden Gun and The Spy Who Loved Me, he raced cars.
 Not good enough?
 In The Spy Who Loved Me and For Your Eyes Only, he not only skied, but unlike competitive skiers, he actually had to "play defense."
 Not to mention he got into fights in all his Bond movies.
 As Mr. Bond, Mr. Moore was definitely athletic.